 After that, it’s a case of booking some face-to-face meetings local to you.
 Reputable firms will always offer a free consultation.
 Use this time to build rapport with someone you can trust.

-At The Retirement Planning Group, we are trusted by more than 1,500 families* in Kansas City and across the US for their financial advising needs.
+At The Retirement Planning Group, we are trusted by 2,800+ families* in Kansas City and across the US for their financial advising needs.
 Ready to see what working with a truly comprehensive and independent firm can do for you?
 Contact us today for a free 10 min consultation.
 We’ll see if we fit well together, and there is no obligation.
 Get started today!